 A Description Beyond Its Age

-What strikes Muslim readers is not only the accuracy of the sequence but its very existence in a 7th-century desert text.
+What strikes Muslim readers is not only the ordering of the sequence but its very existence in a 7th-century desert text.
 The prevailing ideas about human origins in the ancient world were often crude or mistaken.
-The Qur'an, by contrast, presents a calm, ordered progression — a drop, a clinging form, a lump, bones, then flesh — that believers see as reflecting the actual stages through which the unborn child passes.
+The Qur'an, by contrast, presents a calm, ordered progression that believers find remarkable to encounter in a book of that age: a drop, a clinging form, a lump, bones, then flesh.

 The Qur'an makes the same point elsewhere, framing the stages as an argument for the reality of the Creator and the resurrection: